eriktuck/ei-dev/docs/data-visualization/dashboards.md

 # Dashboards

 Dashboards promise to distill meaning from complexity and facilitate at-a-glance performance monitoring.
 However, if poorly designed, they can result in an overwhelming array of incoherent data visualizations that confuse more than illuminate.
+There's a reason we don't all walk around wearing [Tony Stark's helmet](https://cdn0.tnwcdn.com/wp-content/blogs.dir/1/files/2012/06/Iron_Man_Mark_VII_HUD_design_By_Jayse_Hansen_1400.png).

 This page will help you [design a dashboard](#designing-a-dashboard) and [select a platform](#selecting-a-platform) to implement it.

 ## Designing a dashboard